 Over this past weekend I went through boxes and boxes of old files related to business transactions (acquisitions and dispositions).
 What did I find?

-The processes of due diligence, negotiating, and documenting the transaction itself are designed to explore and discover the underlying facts about the subject business.
+The processes of performing due diligence on a business and negotiating and documenting the transaction itself are designed to discover the underlying facts about the subject business.

 Using these processes an experienced business attorney can then allocate risk relative to the business transaction itself between the buyer and the seller.

-- They can’t begin to understand and appreciate what is important and what isn’t important – what really matters in your unique transaction.
+- They can’t begin to understand and appreciate what is and isn’t important and what really matters in your unique transaction.

 - They can’t and won’t understand the specific risks involved and how best to allocate those risks or to protect against them.